Codegree conditions for tiling complete $k$-partite $k$-graphs and loose cycles: Proof of the Almost Perfect Tiling Lemma

 \subsection{Fractional hom($K'$)-tiling}

+Let $K' :=K^{(k)}(a, b,\dots, b)$ with $a<b$.
 To obtain a large $K'$-tiling in the hypergraph $H$, we consider weighted homomorphisms from $K'$ into the cluster hypergraph $R$.
-For this purpose, we extend a definition that Bu\ss, H\`an and Schacht \cite{BHS} introduced for 3-graphs.
+For this purpose, we extend a definition that Bu\ss, H\`an and Schacht \cite{BHS} introduced for 3-graphs.\footnote{As noted by a referee, we could also use Farkas' lemma here (see~\cite{Chvatal}).}